When Japanese tie the knot...

 More freedom in choosing a partner has translated into people getting married at a later stage in life:

-Trends in mean age of bride and groom at marriage (for first marriage)
+Trends in the mean age of bride and groom at marriage (for first marriage)

 The figures provided by the Japan Statistics Bureau reveal that half of all Japanese woman aged 29 are still single.
 Japan has the highest rate of single women between aged 20 and 40, much higher compared with their counterparts in the United States and on par with Scandinavia.
 These days, women often put off their wedding until 35 years old or later.